brianmcd/contextify/README.md

 A Contextified object has 2 methods added to it:

-1. **run(code, filename)**
+**run(code, [filename])**

-code is a string containing JavaScript to execute, and filename is an optional filename for debugging.
+    code - string containing JavaScript to execute filename  - an optional filename for debugging.

+    Runs the code in the Contextified object's context.

 2. **getGlobal()**